HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 B) Compile your PyScan extension

+Prerequisites:
-Prerequisite: You must be able to compile a C# Project.
+- You must be able to compile a C# Project.
+- You must have 7-zip installed (http://www.7-zip.org/).

 Skip Step 1 if AppScan Standard is installed in the default folder:
 "C:\Program Files (x86)\HCL\AppScan Standard\"